TezosTaqueria/taqueria/website/docs/plugins/plugin-typescript-generator.md

 This plugin provides a `taq generate types` task which will generate and export TypeScript types from compiled Michelson smart contracts

-In the simple case, it reads the artifacts folder for any *.tz Michelson files and will generate a types file with the matching filename for each
+In the simple case, it reads the artifacts folder for any *.tz Michelson files and will generate a types file with the matching filename for each contract

-These generated types work with Taquito, providing the developer with type safety and an improved code authoring experience.
-This enables developers (using both Taquito and Taqueria) to use static types at compile time instead of on runtime validation
+The TS types generated and exported in the files work with your IDE and Taquito, providing the developer with type safety and an improved code authoring experience.
+Some of the benefits include:
+- Developers using both Taquito and Taqueria can use static types at compile time instead of on runtime validation

-These generated types also enable tooltip hints in VS Code which show the parameter types required for a method calling a smart contract
+- Generated types enable auto-completion in your IDE
+- The VS Code Extension provides tooltip hints for parameter types used to call a smart contract method
+- Developers can use types to directly call smart contract methods without using a utility method
+- Simplifies your code and improves readability

 ## Requirements